microsoft/pxt/docs/extensions/getting-started/github-docs.md

 ```
 ````

-Note that the contents of the `sig` code block must be valid TypeScript that compiles in order to render properly.
+Note that the contents of the `sig` code block must be valid TypeScript that compiles in order for it to render properly.
 If your snippet requires a variable, simply declare the variable above the signature line in the snippet:

 ````markdown
 ```sig